 23. Moon Jellyfish

-Moon jellyfish have the scientific name aurelia aurita.
-They are common in the seas of the United Kingdom and contrary to common belief, they cannot harm humans!
-They are safe to touch because their sting isn’t strong enough to hurt human skin.
+Moon jellyfish have been given the scientific name of aurelia aurita – a fitting title for this whimsical water dweller.
+They’re quite common in areas of the United Kingdom and contrary to popular belief, they can’t harm humans!
+This is because their sting isn’t strong enough to hurt human skin which means they’re safe to touch.

 24. Moorhen